KetchuppOfficial/KetchuppOfficial/README.md

 My name is Dolgov Alexander Alexeyevich.
 I'm 1st year student at MIPT (Moscow Institute of Physics and Technology).

 Now I'm on the 2nd part of the course in programming by [Ilya Dedinsky](https://github.com/ded32) that he runs in MIPT for 1st year students.
-Here are the best projects of mine written in C and assembler:
+Here are the best projects of mine written in C and assembley language:

 - [Stack](https://github.com/KetchuppOfficial/Stack)